aknutas/aknutas.github.io/sundry/2016-unimi-course.md

 published: true
 ---

 Welcome to the supplementary course page for the three day intensive format course on *computer-supported collaboration, gamification and analysis methods* that will be arranged at the [University of Milan](http://www.unimi.it/).
 This page will have links, slides, reading material and other additional documents for the course.
 Feel free to contact me on [Twitter](https://twitter.com/aknutas) or by email (firstname.lastname@lut.fi), if you have any questions concerning the course.
+Please note that the included downloadable material links have expired and this page is available now for archival purposes only.

 ---
 **Table of Contents**